 Wrapping Things Up

 Solar projects can take time to build–it is big infrastructure after all.
-However, the payoff for our future is undeniable and that is why we must start now.
+However, the payoff for our future is undeniable and that’s why we must start now.

-We’re ready to get to work offsetting your carbon footprint to rebuild critical infrastructure in the American communities getting left behind.
+We’re ready to get to work reclaiming your carbon footprint and building critical infrastructure in the American communities getting left behind.
 Together, we can accelerate the greening of the grid and expand access to clean energy at scale right now.

 Clearloop will make sure that your business’ commitment to climate action is rooted in offsetting your carbon footprint permanently with new utility-scale solar projects.